saptarshibasu/kafka-study/README.md

 * Producers and Consumers are Kafka clients
 * A message in kafka is a key-value pair with a small amount of associated metadata
 * A message set is a group of messages and is the unit of compression
+* The broker always decompresses the batch to validate
 * Kafka only provides a total order over records within a partition, not between different partitions in a topic
 * As Kafka writes its data to local disk, the data may linger in the filesystem cache and may not make its way to the disk.
 The disk flush parameter are not      recommended to set for performance reasons.
 Therefore Kafka relies solely on replication for reliability
 * In Linux, data written to the filesystem is maintained in pagecache until it must be written out to disk (due to an application-level fsync or the OS's         ownflush policy)